-Ensuring the provision of high quality education is a major priority of the Board of Education.
-Through the work of its RE Adviser, Jane Chipperton, the Board supports work across all church schools in the diocese and community schools in Bedfordshire, providing advice, training, conferences and networking opportunities for RE specialists.
+Ensuring the provision of high-quality education is a major priority of the Board of Education.
+Through its RE & Christian Ethos Adviser, Ryan Parker, the Board supports work across all church schools in the diocese and community schools in Bedfordshire, providing advice, training, conferences and networking opportunities for RE specialists.

 RE Agreed Syllabus